hiddenSymmetries/simsopt/docs/source/mhd.rst

 The Stepped Pressure Equilibrium Code (SPEC) computes equilibria using the Multi-region relaxed MHD (MRxMHD) formulation.
 This models the plasma equilibrium as a finite number of ideal interfaces between which the magnetic field is relaxed to a force-free solution.
-The :obj:`simsopt.mhd.spec` module provides the interface, and can be instantiated from the same input file as is usually used for running SPEC (an ``<name>.sp`` file).
+The :obj:`simsopt.mhd.Spec` class provides the interface, and can be instantiated from the same input file as is usually used for running SPEC (an ``<name>.sp`` file).

 SPEC equilibria can contain magnetic islands and regions of magnetic chaos, making it possible to check for and optimize such features.